27-yr-old man arrested for molesting PhD student inside JNU campus | Education

 The accused was identified and caught after the footage from more than a thousand CCTV cameras in and around the JNU campus was analysed, police said, adding Dolai was arrested while he was entering his rented house.

+After a while, he spotted the PhD student jogging inside the campus.
+When she reached an isolated spot, Dolai stopped and molested her.

+As the woman resisted, a scuffle ensued in which Dolai sustained an injury on one of his legs.
+The student then took out her phone and threatened to inform the police.
+However, Dolai snatched the phone and escaped, they said.

-According to police, a PCR call regarding a female student being molested inside JNU was received at the Vasant Kunj North Police Station at around 12.45 am on January 12.
+A PCR call regarding a female student being molested inside JNU was received at the Vasant Kunj North Police Station at around 12.45 am on January 17, police said.

 Deputy Commissioner of Police (southwest) Gaurav Sharma along with SHO Vasant Kunj North and staff rushed to spot.

-''It was revealed that at around 11.45 pm on Monday, a PhD student was taking a stroll in the campus.
-When she was walking on east gate road of the university, a man came on a white scooter inside the campus and tried to molest her,'' Sharma said.
+The investigating team mapped the route taken by Dolai with the help of CCTVs in the area and found that he returned to Munirka, police said.

+''After he left the campus, he went to Nelson Mandela marg but saw police pickets and turned towards Ring Road.
+We have footage of his activities.
+We identified him and then arrested him from his house,'' Sharma said.

-The girl raised an alarm and the accused ran away.
-A case of outraging the modesty of a woman has been registered at Vasant Kunj North Police Station and efforts are on to nab the accused, the DCP said.
+A case of outraging the modesty of a woman has been registered at Vasant Kunj North Police Station, police said.

+Dolai's scooter along with the student's phone has been seized by police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)